Elena Padilla: Early life and graduate school (1925–1947)

-New York research (1948 – 2005)
+New York research (1948–2005)

 After her thesis was completed, Padilla moved to New York City, where she worked with Julian Steward at Columbia University to produce what became The People of Puerto Rico (1956), a work of cultural ecology.
 She was the only Puerto Rican to work as a senior researcher on the book.
 Padilla was also credited with assisting in the 1950 study on Puerto Ricans migrating to New York City, The Puerto Rican Journey.
 After earning her PhD from Columbia in 1951, Padilla studied anthropology and economic history at the London School of Economics from 1952 to 1953.

-She has never worked at a universities anthropology department in an academic capacity, turning down a job offer at the University of Illinois, saying that "there was no way she was going to go to the cornfields."
+Padilla never worked at a universities anthropology department in an academic capacity, turning down a job offer at the University of Illinois, saying that "there was no way she was going to go to the cornfields."
 Despite this, she continued to work in anthropology after finishing her formal education.

 Work in medicine

 Padilla eventually returned from London to New York City and began work at Cornell University Medical College as a clerk.

 While at Cornell she directed a study that became her 1958 book Up from Puerto Rico.
 This was the first significant study headed by a Puerto Rican of Puerto Ricans in America.
 Published by Columbia University Press, it chronicled Puerto Ricans living in East Harlem, particularly their experiences with the field of medicine.
 Padilla argued that many Puerto Rican migrants to the city were not welcomed and found themselves blamed for "the degradation of New York city."
 This in turn led to them turning to the city's existing Puerto Rican community.
 A review published in American Anthropologist described the book as offering a picture of the "internal life of the Puerto Rican community" and painting a "vivid image" of the immigrant experience, but wished that Padilla had gone beyond simply describing what she saw among communities and studied how the broader development of American society led to the Puerto Rican experience she studied.

-Padilla also chaired a New York City council on comprehensive health planning.
-After Cornell, she taught the politics of health and mental health at New York University (NYU) and worked in Columbia's school of public health, administrative medicine.
+She also chaired a New York City council on comprehensive health planning.
+After Cornell, Padilla taught the politics of health and mental health at New York University (NYU) and worked in Columbia's school of public health, administrative medicine.

 Padilla also briefly worked at Michigan State University.
 Beginning in June 1969, she also worked in Michigan at the Comprehensive State Health Planning Commission, including as acting director beginning in January.
 She commuted between Michigan and New York City to visit her husband.
-Padilla directed doctoral studies at NYU's Wagner Graduate School of Public Service, but has since retired.
+Padilla directed doctoral studies at NYU's Wagner Graduate School of Public Service, but later retired.
 She spent 1993 at St. Barnabas Hospital, and was a scholar in residence there until at least 2005.

-Personal life
+Personal life and death

 In 1970, Padilla had a husband who she described as "unlisted", Robert Lawson.
-The two had lived together since 1959 or 1960, and married one year after moving in.
-Padilla identifies as both Puerto Rican and Black.
+The two lived together from 1958, and married one year after moving in.
+Padilla identified as both Puerto Rican and Black.
+She died in 2012.